galbiati/MNK-Task-Code/README.md

 # MNK-Task-Code
 This is a behavioral experiment suite that runs in a web browser (currently only compatibility checked with Chrome).
-The experiment involves an "M,N,K" game, with a MxN board on which players compete to get K in a row.
+The experiment involves an (M, N, K) game, with a MxN board on which players compete to get K in a row.

 ## How to Use
 I am currently transitioning from an AMP backend to Python/Tornado and MongoDB.
 This branch is very very WIP at the moment.